What is WSO2 Managed Cloud?

 - IAM users with admin privileges to Amazon VPC, EC2, RDS and optionally, to Amazon S3, SES, Route53, and Glacier.

-Can I get WSO2 to take over and maintain an existing WSO2 product deployment that I have?
+I already have a deployment of WSO2 products.
+Can I get WSO2 to take it over and maintain it?

-Although WSO2 does not maintain existing customer environments, we will set up a new environment for you by following the WSO2 Managed Cloud standards and best practices and maintain the new environment according to the Managed Cloud Service Level Agreement (SLA).
+No. WSO2 will set up a new environment for you by following the WSO2 Managed Cloud standards and best practices and maintain the new environment according to the Managed Cloud Service Level Agreement (SLA).

 What does WSO2 use for deployment synchronization?